openshift/enhancements/enhancements/cloud-integration/tokenized-auth-enablement-operators-on-cloud.md

 - CredentialRequests into a defined directory in the bundle
 - Add a bundle annotation claiming token-based authentication support
 - Add a bundle annotation indicating which permissions are required
-- add the projected ServiceAccount volume to deployment;
+- add the projected ServiceAccount volume to the Deployment embedded the CSV;
 - handle the Secret themselves (like today’s CCO Mint mode, read and use the credentials in the Secret whose name they know from the CredentialsRequest and is in the same Namespace)
 - Guidance to operator authors to structure controller code to alert on missing cloud credentials, not crash.